Abhirams2020/personal-schedule-manager/README.md

 # Personal Schedule Manager

-This is a basic web app for managing schedules which notifies when task needs to be done.
+This is a web app for managing schedules which notifies when task needs to be done.
+The features include user registration, setting time and date of task.
+Currently working on adding notification support to the app.
 This was done as a part of Genskill Fullstack Bootcamp.

 The following tools were used to create this project :

-Python
+Python - Flask, SQLite

 CSS